 Employees must have worked for TCU for the previous 12 months and worked a minimum of 1,250 hours during the previous 12 months.

-If I self-report due to illness, travel or contact with affected person, who will have access to my information?
+If I self-report due to illness, travel or contact with an affected person, who will have access to my information?

 If an employee self-reports, personal information will only be shared in compliance with CDC guidelines for reporting.